JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 Stitch thy body for thy patched coat, and make the Name thy support.

 O Jogi, practise such Jog
-That thou may est while enjoying the world perform thy devotion, penance, and austerities under the guru's instruction.
+That thou may est while enjoying _the world_ perform thy devotion, penance, and austerities under the guru's instruction.
-Make the knowledge of God the ashes thou smearest on thy body, [^xx5] and meditation thy horn ;
+Make the knowledge _of God_ the ashes thou smearest on thy body, [^318] and meditation thy horn ;
 Abandoning the world, roam in the city of the body, and play thy heart as a kinguri ;
 Plant the five virtues in thy heart so that thy contemplation may be undisturbed by the world.
 Saith Kabir, hear, O saints, make honesty and mercy your garden.

-[^xx1] There is supposed to be a lotus with twelve petals in the heart.
-Kabir means that his mind as a bumble-bee has entered that lotus.
-There is also supposed to be another lotus in the brain which has sixteen petals, and to this again his mind ascends.
-Others suppose that the numbers twelve and sixteen in the above lines mean the repetition of Oam similar numbers of times.

-[^xx2] This tree is divine knowledge which has its seat in the brain.

-[^xx3] It removed man's earthly desires.

-[^xx4] In this hymn tree is also said to mean the universe, the branches and shoots are the planets and stars, the flowers are the saints, the leaves the rest of sentient beings.

-[^xx6] Jogis smear ashes on their naked bodies as clothing or protection against the elements.
-R[^xx2]

 <span id="p244"><sup><small>[ p.
 244 ]</small></sup></span>